fox8091/ProcessCUP/README.md

 ## Usage

 `ProcessCUP.py` for details.
-Note that `path` can either a cartridge image, or a directory (which will be recursively searched) containing multiple cartridge images
+Note that `path` can either be a cartridge image, or a directory (which will be recursively searched) containing multiple cartridge images

 ## Credits